Investigating a Sexual Harassment Complaint

 - Identify the relationship of the accused to the complainant.
 Was the accused an agent of the company, a supervisory employee, a co-worker, or a non-employee?

 - Was there any prior consensual relationship between the parties?
 How long have the parties known each other?
 Is there a history of group or individual socializing?

 - Determine whether the accused directed, or had responsibility for, the work of other employees or the complainant, had authority to recommend employment decisions affecting others (for example, hiring, firing, promoting), or was responsible for the records of others.

 - You can expect the accused to deny the charges.
 Observe the reaction.
-Note whether or not there is surprise, anger or disbelief.
-Describe the details of the allegation and note the areas of disagreement between the testimony of both parties.
+Note whether there is surprise, anger, or disbelief.
+Describe the details of the allegation and note the areas of disagreement between the testimonies of both parties.
 If the accused denies the allegations, probe further to determine with the accused the background, reasons, and motivation that could possibly have triggered the complaint.